Bone Regency: Demographics

 males and 410,093 females.
-The mid 2023 official estimate was 820,510 inhabitants (comprising 400,508 males and 420,002 females).
+The mid 2025 official estimate was 836,715 (comprising 408,759 makes and 427,956 females).

 The majority of residents of Bone Regency are Muslim, with numerous mosques and places for studying Islam.
 There are also some churches in Watampone.

 Administrative districts

-Bone Regency in 2020 (as in 2010) comprised 27 administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid-2023.
-The table also includes the locations of the district administrative centres, the number of administrative villages within each district (totaling 328 rural desa and 44 urban kelurahan), and its postal code(s).
+Bone Regency in 2020 (as in 2010) comprised 27 administrative districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid 2025.
+For convenience of location, these are grouped below into geographical sectors (which have no administrative significance).
+The table also includes the locations of the district administrative centres, the number of administrative villages within each district (totaling 328 rural desa and 44 urban kelurahan - 24 of the latter being in the town of Watampone), and its postal code(s).